 Documentation after a tenant moves out is just as important as before they move in, so make sure to schedule a move-out inspection immediately after your tenant hands over possession.
 Doing so when the property is 100% vacant is best, as this will allow you to see everything without any of the tenant’s belongings in the home.
 That way you can make sure not to miss any damage that may be hidden behind furniture, under area rugs, etc. A thorough and proper move-out inspection to compare to your move-in inspection will allow you to process the tenant’s security deposit with confidence and help should any legal disputes over damages arise.
 Think of it as a before and after snap shot of your rental!

 As your biggest asset, you want to make sure your Denver rental is well-maintained and cared for.
 Completing the proper inspections before, during, and after your lease is one way to ensure that it stays that way.
 But what if you just don’t have the time to do so?
 What if you’re out of state and don’t have the ability to do so?
 Or what if you just don’t want to spend the time to manage your Denver rental on your own?
 Real Property Management Colorado can help with that!
-Give us a call at 303-873-RENT (7368) or check out our website to see how we can do so!
+Give us a call at 303-873-RENT (7368) or contact us today!